Career & Education | Life | Article

 It started with a Slack message from my supervisor.

-The word through the office grapevine was that the retrenchment exercise was wrapping up.
-Everyone who survived so far was probably going to stay on.
+“Yeah, my manager told me I’m doing a good job, I should be fine.”Anyway, the word through the office grapevine was that the retrenchment exercise was wrapping up.
+Everyone who survived thus far was probably going to be safe.

-The next day’s meeting would most likely be to reassure remaining employees after the turmoil of retrenchment week and shore up morale.
-I should be fine, I consoled myself.
+Probably.
+The next day’s meeting would most likely be to reassure remaining employees and shore up morale.

 Spoiler alert: Nope.